eclipse-tractusx/item-relationship-service/charts/full-irs/README.md

 * Key Cloak service should run at port 4011
 * IRS service should run at port 8080

-Using the ``` ./test/keycloack-service.rest ```, you can execute the token request to get a new token.
+Using the ``` ./test/keycloack-service.rest ```, you can execute the token request to get a new access token.
+Change the globalAssetId with a valid one.
 Update the token on file ``` ./test/irs-backend-service.rest ``` at line 8 and then execute the request: 'Create job'

 #### From IRS frontend